meisei4/ankihighlights/README.md

 # README: ankikindle

-ankikindle is a Python project that integrates Kindle vocabulary highlights with the Anki flashcard system.
-This project scans for new vocabulary highlights, processes them, and automatically adds them to a specified Anki deck as flashcards.
-The project utilizes the AnkiConnect API to interact with Anki.

 ### How it Works

 The application uses SQLite to access the Kindle's vocabulary database, extracts the words and their usage, and then uses AnkiConnect to add these words to an Anki deck.
 The Kindle's vocabulary database is a SQLite file named `vocab.db` (e.g. for macOS located at the system path `/Volumes/Kindle/system/vocabulary/vocab.db` when the Kindle device is mounted.